-The UMMC Molecular and Genomics Core Facility (MGCF) is supported through several extramural funding mechanisms, including 2 large Center grants, NIH-R01 awards, and through the Department of Pharmacology.
+The UMMC Molecular and Genomics Core Facility (MGCF) is supported through several extramural funding mechanisms, including three large Center grants, NIH-R01 awards, and through the Department of Cell and Molecular Biology and Department of Pharmacology and Toxicology.
 This allows us to provide highly competitive prices to institutional and external researchers in Mississippi wanting to conduct genetic and genomic studies.

 Mississippi IDeA Network of Biomedical Research Excellence (INBRE) is a network of colleges and universities, designed to build a biomedical research infrastructure in Mississippi.
 Our mission is to reach out to Mississippians in order to improve health throughout the state and to engage talented researchers and students in biomedical research projects that will increase the state’s research competitiveness as well as impact the health of citizens of Mississippi.
 The scientific focus of Mississippi INBRE is obesity, cancer and sexually transmitted diseases.

 The CMDRC provides infrastructure for a multidisciplinary group of basic, clinical and population scientists working on the common theme of obesity, cardiorenal and metabolic diseases and to facilitate their collaborations.
 Cardiorenal and metabolic diseases are the leading causes of mortality and morbidity in the U.S., and Mississippi has the highest prevalence in the nation.
 These disorders usually cluster and are highly interdependent.
 For example, obesity and associated diabetes may cause cardiovascular and renal disease.